fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   }
 ```

-This method is quite cumbersome, and dealing with environmental properties can cause accidental issues that are very hard to track down and debug.
+This method is quite cumbersome, and dealing with environmental properties can cause accidental issues that are difficult to track down and debug.

 ### Using a binding

 Using a binding between the view that is presenting the modal view and the modal view itself is another method to hide it from the code.

-First, we need to add a new property to the modal view struct using `@Binding` property wrapper.
-It describes that this value comes from somewhere else outside the view scope.
+First, we need to add a new property to the modal view structure using `@Binding` property wrapper.
+This describes that this value comes from somewhere else outside the view scope.

 ```swift
   struct InfoView: View {